 Department of Media and Communications

 Dr Bingchun Meng is Associate Professor and Deputy Head of the Department of Media and Communications at LSE.
 In addition to this, she serves as Programme Director for the MSc Global Media and Communications (LSE & Fudan).
+Dr Meng has received training on sexual violence and harassment.

 Student Services Centre